hamilgdev/fullstack-boilerplate/README.md

 - Docker. [👉 Install Docker](https://docs.docker.com/get-docker/)
 - Docker Compose. [👉 Install Docker Compose](https://docs.docker.com/compose/install/)

-then run the following command int the root `/` to initialize the application:
+then run the following command in the root `/` to initialize the application:

 Build the containers